MishaLaskin/rad/README.md

 * '--eval_steps' - This variable denotes the number of evaluation steps to run.
 An evaluation step consists of some number of episodes.
 * '--num_eval_episodes' - This variable tells us how many episodes should run per step.
 * '--attack_prob' - This variable denotes the adversarial attack probability.
 The observation is modified to an adversarial one at a rate approximately equivalent to this probability.

+The above variables are already set per the original project parameters.
+They can be left alone and the script can be directly called to replicate the project.